clmtai/clmtai/docs/new_joiners/llms.md

 - The OG paper: [Attention is all you need](https://proceedings.neurips.cc/paper/2017/file/3f5ee243547dee91fbd053c1c4a845aa-Paper.pdf)

 ### 3. Training LLMs
+- **Step-by-step guides to train a language model from scratch with the Hugging Face transformers library:**
+  - [How to train a new language model from scratch using Transformers and Tokenizers](https://huggingface.co/blog/how-to-train)
+  - [Training a language model with 🤗 Transformers using TensorFlow and TPUs](https://huggingface.co/blog/tf_tpu)
 - Putting the golden layer on a language model and make for a human like chat experience: [RLHF: Reinforcement Learning from Human Feedback](https://huyenchip.com/2023/05/02/rlhf.html)
 - More practical explanation of RLHF: [Illustrating Reinforcement Learning from Human Feedback (RLHF)](https://huggingface.co/blog/rlhf)
-- Step-by-step guides to train a language model from scratch with the Hugging Face transformers library:
-  - [How to train a new language model from scratch using Transformers and Tokenizers](https://huggingface.co/blog/how-to-train)
-  - [Training a language model with 🤗 Transformers using TensorFlow and TPUs](https://huggingface.co/blog/tf_tpu)

 ### 4. Fine-tuning LLMs
 - **Introduction to fine-tuning: [LLMs Unleashed: The Power of Fine-Tuning](https://lucaspauker.com/articles/llms-unleashed-the-power-of-fine-tuning)**
+- **Incorportate domain knowledge without fine-tuning: [Retrieval Augmented Generation](https://www.promptingguide.ai/techniques/rag)**
 - When to apply fine-tuning, how to prepare the data and how to execute it: [Fine-tuning LLMs, Deeplerning.AI](https://www.deeplearning.ai/short-courses/finetuning-large-language-models/) - 1 hour course
-- **Incorportate domain knowledge without fine-tuning: [Retrieval Augmented Generation](https://www.promptingguide.ai/techniques/rag)**
 - Fine-tune without retraining and little data: [SetFit: Efficient Few-Shot Learning Without Prompts](https://huggingface.co/blog/setfit)
 - Examples of fine-tuning models:
   - [LLaMa 2 model, including code, data, and hardware requirements](https://huggingface.co/blog/ram-efficient-pytorch-fsdp)